viam-modules/odrive/README.md

 ## Getting Started

-To use this module, follow the instructions to [add a module from the Viam registry](https://docs.viam.com/registry/configure/), and select the `viam:odrive:serial` or `viam:odrive:canbus` model from the [`odrive` module](https://app.viam.com/module/viam/odrive), depending on the type of motor you are using.
+To use this module, follow the instructions to [add a module from the Viam registry](https://docs.viam.com/registry/configure/), choose the **Motor** component, and select the `odrive:serial` or `odrive:canbus` model from the [`odrive` module](https://app.viam.com/module/viam/odrive), depending on the type of motor you are using.

 ## Configuration